smapiot/piral/docs/questions/general.md

 ## Should I use Piral or Piral Core?

 Piral is a **framework**.
 As such it comes with everything *included*, e.g., React is specified as a dependency with a clear version.
-You can just install `piral`, provide a proper *index.html* and entry script and you are done.
+You can just install `piral`, provide a proper *index.html* and entry script, and you are done.

 With `piral-core` you get a **library** that sits on top of other libraries.
 While some - very specialized - libraries are standard dependencies (i.e., installed for you), more generic ones such as React are peer dependencies.
 You need to install them.
-The advantage is that you are in charge what versions of these libraries to use (as long as they are compatible).
+The advantage is that you are in charge of what versions of these libraries to use (as long as they are compatible).

 All plugins (e.g., `piral-vue`) work with `piral-core`.